-APT 1 (previously known as APT zero) is an All-in-one plant food for aquarium plants.
+APT 1 (formerly known as APT zero) is an All-in-one plant food for aquarium plants.
 What distinguishes APT 1 is that it does not contain nitrate (NO3) and phosphate (PO4).
 This makes APT 1 perfect for a young aquarium with aquasoil as a bottom substrate or for when there are relatively many fish present.
-With APT 1 you can get the best out of aquarium plants.
+With APT 1 you can bring out the best in aquarium plants.

 Certain minerals play a critical role in plant growth.
 Nitrogen, for example, is one of the most important building blocks for plant protein.
 Perhaps more importantly; healthy plant growth is limited by the least available mineral.
 This is Justus von Liegig's (1803-1873) law of the minimum.
 The 2Hr plant food works because Liebig's law is based on the patented Capstone formula.

 Our fertilizers are made with great care and perhaps unique in nutritional value, so you no longer have to worry about 'nutrient deficiency'.
 APT complete and EI are 100% comprehensive, while APT 1 (APT zero) is free of nitrate and phosphate.
-These are already present in aquasoil and by waste from fish.
+These are already present in aquasoil and fish waste.

-APT 3 chooses a middle ground.
-It is much more concentrated than ADA to compensate for general use of normal substrate rather than aquasoil, but is less potent than EI.
-Everything that EI offers is obtained, but just a little safer/slower.
+APT 3 chooses a middle path.
+It is much more concentrated than ADA to compensate for general use of normal substrate instead of aquasoil, but is less intense than EI.
+Everything EI offers is obtained, but just a little safer/slower.